RespectMathias/oc-observational-memory/README.md

 ## Scope

 This is pi-observational-memory adapted for OpenCode constraints.
 It is not replacement compaction.
-It does not summarize whole transcript.
+It does not summarize the whole transcript.
 It stores selected session facts and progress records, then lets OpenCode's default compaction continue managing overflow.

-Memory is session-local, matching pi-observational-memory's branch-local model.
+Memory is session-local, matching pi-observational-memory's in-session continuity model.
 Memories from one OpenCode session are not injected into another session, recall is limited to the current session, and `session.deleted` removes that session's stored memory.

+## TODO

+- Replace regex extraction with memory worker for better observation and reflection quality.

 ## Context Budget